danube-messaging/danube/info/Streaming_Uploader_CloudReader_Design.md

 ### CloudReader-specific Notes
 - The reader yields fully parsed messages immediately as they are decoded.
-- If reading with a byte-range, the first chunk may start mid-frame.
-The parser will discard bytes until a valid header can be assembled (first full 16 bytes) and a CRC-valid frame is found.
+- If starting mid-object with a sparse index, the first chunk may land mid-frame; the carry-buffer parser safely advances to the next full header.
-- On final chunk, an incomplete frame tail is ignored (no error) and will be completed by the next ranged read if needed.
+- On the final chunk, an incomplete frame tail is ignored (no error).

 ### Correctness Invariants
 - Never emit a message unless header and full payload are available and CRC matches.